Role of the Police & Crime Commissioner

 A Police and Crime Commissioner (PCC) is an elected official charged with securing an effective and efficient policing area, and to ensure that local police meet the needs of the community.

 Every police force area is represented by a PCC, except Greater Manchester and London, where PCC responsibilities lie with the Mayor.
 The first incumbents were elected in 2012 and served for three and a half years.
-Subsequent PCCs are elected on a four year basis, with the most recent Dafydd Llywelyn elected in May 2016 and re-elected in May 2021.
+Subsequent PCCs are elected on a four year basis, with the most recent Dafydd Llywelyn elected in May 2016, re-elected in May 2021 and once again in May 2024.

 Who am I?